Paul-FJ-Aranas/Go_Ubiquitous/README.md

 Udacity Android Nanodegree Project 6
 ---------------------------------------
 A wearable watch face--  a companion app for Udacity's Sunshine app-- to run on an Android Wear device.
 The OpenWeatherMap API Key has been redacted.
+The google-services.json file has been removed.

 About Sunshine
 --------------------------------------